juicedata/juicefs/docs/en/administration/clone.md

 - For individual files: The `clone` command ensures atomicity, meaning that the cloned file will always be in a correct and consistent state.

 - For directories: The `clone` command does not guarantee atomicity for directories.
-In other words, if changes occur in the source directory during the cloning process, the destination directory may end up in an inconsistent state.
+In other words, If the source directory changes during the cloning process, the target directory may be different from the source directory.

 ### Other Considerations for `clone`

 1. The destination directory is not visible until the `clone` command is completed.
 2. If metadata redundancy occurs due to a failed `clone` command, it can be cleaned up using the `juicefs gc --delete` command.
-3. Both the source and destination of the `clone` command must be located under the same JuiceFS file system mount point.
+3. Both the source and destination of the `clone` command must be located under the same JuiceFS mount point.